Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 <h2>🤔Weaknesses/ Challenges of an Enneagram 8</h2>

 While Type 8s have many strengths, they also have some weaknesses.
-Their tendency to be overly aggressive and confrontational can get them into trouble when it is not appropriate.
+Their tendency to be overly aggressive and confrontational can get them into trouble when it is inappropriate.
 They can also be stubborn and unwilling to compromise.
-Additionally, Type 8's can have a hard time expressing their emotions and often self isolate rather than open up to someone about their struggles.
-8s are also know to be impulsive and it is sometimes difficult for them to be patient.
-In relationships Type 8s may struggle with giving up control or appearing weak.
+Additionally, Type 8's can have a hard time expressing their emotions and often self-isolate rather than open up to someone about their struggles.
+8s are also known to be impulsive, and it is sometimes difficult for them to be patient.
+Type 8s may struggle with giving up control or appearing weak in relationships.
 Understanding these challenges can help Type 8s work on personal growth and develop healthier relationships.

 </section>